-Aval ashemim anachnu al-achinu

-We deserve to be punished because of what we did to our brother asher ra'inu tzarat nafsho b'hitchaneino eleinu but we did not respond.

-We saw his suffering of his soul when he pleaded with us,
+Aval ashemim anachnu al-achinu We deserve to be punished because of what we did to our brother asher ra'inu tzarat nafsho b'hitchaneino eleinu We saw his suffering of his soul when he pleaded with us, al-ken ba'ah eleinu ha-tzarah hazot That is why this great misfortune has come upon us now.'

-V'lo shamanu
+V'lo shamanu but we did not respond.